 Ninety per cent of the information transmitted in the human brain is visual.
 The human brain apparently processes images 60,000 times faster than text.
 (Source).
 This is especially helpful when text isn’t really an option for a design.

 It makes content user friendly

-Content comes in many forms, images, numbers, words, video etc. And this content can appear in the home, out of home, digitally or via print.
+Content comes in many forms, images, numbers, words, videos etc. And this content can appear in the home, out of home, digitally or via print.

-Design makes this content user friendly, easy to digest, helps create the context and makes it memorable.
+The design makes this content user-friendly, and easy to digest, helps create the context and makes it memorable.

 Think for example of magazine articles.
 Before applying design, you basically have images and LOTS of text.
 Firstly the designer will put this information together in such a way the user wants to read, and reading is easy.

 Break text up into smaller sections, and make headings made clear.
 In addition, add images to break up the content and illustrate points raised.
 In addition, apply colour and style to help develop the emotional side of the content.